Lizz1102/my-3D-portfolio/README.md

 ### Notes For Future Reference

 - Goal: Become a master in building React UIs and take the skill to the next level by learning how to upgrade them by React Three Fiber.
 And build a cool portfolio!
-- React Three Fiber and Three.js for 3D rendering.
+- React Three Fiber and Three.js for 3D rendering
-- Tailwind CSS for styling.
+- Tailwind CSS for styling

 ### Initialization

-- Inside root folder - npm create vite@latest ./; Then chose React > JavaScript. npm install;
+- Inside root folder - npm create vite@latest ./; Then chose React > JavaScript
+- npm install;

 ### Tailwind CSS